rfbergeron/bompiler/IDEAS.md

 - Casting between function pointer types.
 I may also allow casting functions to and from void pointers, even though that is not required by the standard.

+## Conditionals and loops
+`if` statements need only one label to function: a label following the body of the if statement, so that it may be skipped.

+`if-else` statements with an unconditional else clause also only require a single label.
+However, if the else statement is conditional, an additional label is required at the end of each else body.

+`while` and `for` loops require three labels: one at the start of the condition expression, one at the beginning of the loop body, and one at the end of the loop body.

+This is tweaked slightly for do-while statements, where the end of the loop body and the start of the conditional are the same.

 ## The arrow operator
 Accessing members of pointers to structs with the arrow operator is equivalent to dereferencing them and then accessing them with the dot operator, so maybe